Prediction Methodology

 Best numeric fit

-The long-memory variant had the lowest held-out RMSE at 0.7231, which is only a modest gain over the simpler pooled variants.
+long-memory had the lowest held-out RMSE at 0.7253, which is only a modest gain over the simpler pooled variants.

 Best threshold result

-The current production-style rain regression remained the best rain-only threshold model we tested at 73.5%.
+extended-memory remained the best rain-only threshold model we tested at 73.6%.

 Main modeling lesson